Trustees

 David Kirk, (Treasurer)

-Louise Chantler ( Secretary)
+Louise Lythgoe ( Secretary)

-I first visited southern India in 2003 with Canterbury Christ Church University and immediately fell in love with the people, culture and customs.
-I returned twice; in 2004 and 2007 and each time received a warm welcome from the Awake Mercy Home.
-I want to support the excellent provision that the Awake Mercy Home give to disadvantaged children.
+I have been teaching for 13 years and am currently Headteacher of a large primary school in Folkestone, Kent.
+I first visited Southern India in 2003 with Canterbury Christ Church University and immediately fell in love with the people, culture and customs.
+I have returned four times since.
+Each time I received such a warm welcome from the Awake Mercy Home and renewed passion for supporting the deserving children who are cared for so expertly there.

 Glenn Sharp (Chairman)